List of electoral wards in Bridgend County Borough: 2019 review

 In January 2019 a consultation period began, to review the wards and representation in the county.
 It was proposed to reduce the number of electoral wards for 39 to 32, with a reduction in councillors from 54 to 52.

 The final proposals would see the number of wards reduced from 39 to 28.
-The number of coucillors was to drop from 54 to 51.
+The number of councillors was to drop from 54 to 51.
 These changes took effect from the 2022 council election.

 County and community wards 2022

 Following The County Borough of Bridgend (Electoral Arrangements) Order 2021 (effective from the 2022 county council elections) the county borough has been divided into 28 electoral wards electing 51 county councillors.
 Four of the wards are coterminous with communities of the same name.
 Some communities have their own elected council.
 There are 49 community council wards electing up to 236 community councillors.

 The following table lists council wards, communities and associated geographical areas.
 Communities with a community council are indicated with a '*':